elatov/elatov.github.io/_posts/2012-11-29-recover-files-from-an-sd-card-using-linux-utilities.md

 >
 > If there are intact partitions present somewhere, use gpart to find them.
 >
-> If file system&#8217;s internal data structures are more or less undamaged, use The Sleuth Kit.
+> If file system's internal data structures are more or less undamaged, use The Sleuth Kit.
 At the time of writing, it only supports NTFS, FAT, ext[23] and FFS, though.
 >
 > If you are just looking for a handful of text files, your best option is most likely to search through the block device with a hex editor such as hexedit.
 >
 > If Magic Rescue does not have a recipe for the file type you are trying to recover, try foremost instead.
 It recognizes more file types, but in most cases it extracts them simply by copying out a fixed number of bytes after it has found the start of the file.
 This makes post-processing the output files more difficult.
 >
 > In many cases you will want to use Magic Rescue in addition to the tools mentioned above.
 They are not mutually exclusive, e.g. combining magicrescue with dls from The Sleuth Kit could give good results.
-In many cases you&#8217;ll want to use magicrescue to extract its known file types and another utility to extract the rest.
+In many cases you'll want to use magicrescue to extract its known file types and another utility to extract the rest.

 So try everything out and sees what works best <img src="http://virtuallyhyper.com/wp-includes/images/smilies/icon_smile.gif" alt="icon smile Recover Files from an SD Card Using Linux Utilities" class="wp-smiley" title="Recover Files from an SD Card Using Linux Utilities" />